 Notices of Assessment and Taxable Value are mailed to property owners approximately the first week of March each year.
 Read your notice carefully and if you have questions be sure to contact the Assessor’s Office.
 Appearances before the Board are by appointment and the appropriate appeal forms will be provided to you upon request.

 You will receive notification of the Board’s decision regarding your appeal a few weeks after the Board adjourns.
 This notification also provides you with information for further appeal to the Michigan Tax Tribunal (MTT) if you are not satisfied with the Board’s decision.
 You must file your appeal with the MTT by July 31st for residential property or by May 31st for commericial real property, industrial real property and business personal property.

 Residential properties are required to first protest before the local board or review in order to appeal to the Michigan Tax Tribunal.

 Additional information regarding the Michigan Tax Tribunal may be obtained from

 Board of Review Schedule

 The Board of Review meets in March of each year to consider and hear Assessment and Taxable appeals, and poverty exemption appeals for the current year.
-Homestead exemption appeals are not handled in March.
+Principal Residence Exemption (Homestead) appeals are not handled in March.
 The March meetings are always the 3rd week of the month starting on Monday for a period of 4 days.
 Click here to view dates & times for March meetings.
-2017 Public Notice.pdf
+2018 Public Notice.pdf

 Property Transfer Affidavit